esnet/esnet-smartnic-hw/README.md

 which is located in a companion github repository at: https://github.com/esnet/esnet-smartnic-fw

 The OpenNIC shell and SmartNIC designs are built with the AMD (Xilinx) Vivado software tool suite.
 The current release supports development with Vivado version 2022.1.1, running on Ubuntu 20.04 LTS.
+Furthermore, while the ESnet SmartNIC Platform, the AMD (Xilinx) OpenNIC shell and the AMD (Xilinx) Vivado tool suite are all public and openly available, note that the AMD (Xilinx) VitisNetP4 IP core is a commercially licensed feature that requires a site-specific license file.

 The ESnet SmartNIC platform is made available in the hope that it will be useful to the networking community.
 Users should note that it is